Share it

 Internet in Syria

-Internet Availability in Syria
+Internet in Syria | Availability

 The internet is available in most major cities in Syria, including Damascus, Aleppo, Latakia, and Homs.
 However, compared to many countries, the internet speed is slow and coverage is limited.
 In smaller towns and rural areas, you may experience either very weak signal or no access at all.
 Public Wi-Fi is not widespread, and it is uncommon to find it in restaurants, cafes, or public spaces like in Western countries.